Cheapest GLP-1 Provider With No Membership Fee: Verified Cost Comparison

 Why MEDVi is the strong alternative for menu and clinical support

-MEDVi is more expensive per month than Eden at maintenance dose ($299 vs $209), but it carries broader medication options and stronger bundled clinical support.
-For readers who want a wider menu — including formats and medications beyond what Eden lists — without paying a platform fee, MEDVi is the cleanest fit.
+MEDVi carries broader medication options and stronger bundled clinical support.
+For readers who want a wider menu — including formats and medications beyond standard injections — without paying a platform fee, MEDVi is a clean fit alongside Embody.

 | Medication | First month | Ongoing |